 Consider the following:

-Ultimately, the decision on living arrangements after one owner requires care should be made with careful consideration of the available options and their implications.
-Seeking professional advice can help ensure that the chosen arrangement meets the needs of all parties involved.
+Ultimately, the decision on living arrangements after one owner requires care should be made with careful consideration of all available options and their long-term implications.
+Seeking specialist advice from a solicitor experienced in care fee planning and inheritance tax planning is essential to ensure that the chosen arrangement protects the interests of all parties involved.

 Inheritance and Future Planning